 These statistics shows disability compensatory efforts that the municipalities provide to children and young people with reduced physical or mental functioning in accordance with the Social Services Act.
 The statistics are used to account for the extent of children and young people (0-17 years), including their families or relatives, who receive compensatory measures.
-The yearly statistics are under development and will be published for the first time in 2023.
-The figures will be distributed by age and gender, as well as geographically by municipality.
+The yearly statistics were published for the first time in 2023.
+The figures are distributed by age and gender, as well as geographically by municipality.